 Shawl-Anderson Dance Center is passionate about supporting future performers, choreographers, teaching artists, and arts administrators.
 Each academic year, college students engage with the Center in a variety of ways:

--Performing at the SADC Open House and Evening of College Dance
+Performing at the SADC Open House and evenings featuring college dance

 Shawl-Anderson Dance Center staff members also regularly guest speak within local college courses and through the CalCREATE arts education internship program at UC Berkeley.